rafaelpernil2/StatefulPromises/README.md

 promiseBatch.addList(customPromiseList);
 ```

 #### .promiseAll(concurrentLimit?: number):

 Your classic Promise.all() but:

-* Saving all results no matter what
+* Saves all results no matter what
-* Saving all results in an object format using the name of each promise as a key instead of an array
+* Saves all results in an object using the name of each promise as a key instead of an array
-* With an optional concurrency limit for specifying how many promises you want to execute at the same time
+* Provides an optional concurrency limit for specifying how many promises you want to execute in parallel

 Example:
 ```typescript